 We may send you marketing communications by email, telephone, or post.
 You can ask us to only send you marketing communications by particular methods (for example, you may be happy to receive emails from us but not telephone calls) or you may ask us not to send you any marketing communications at all.
 You are also provided with the option to “opt out”.

 We may ask you to indicate your marketing preferences when you first register an account on our website.
 You can check and update your current marketing preferences at any time by calling or emailing us using the details set out in the Who we are and how you can contact us section above.

 WHEN WE WILL SEND YOUR PERSONAL DATA TO OTHER COUNTRIES

-Your personal data may be transferred to, and stored at, a destination outside the European Economic Area ("EEA") by us or by our sub-contractors.
+Your personal data will not be transferred to or stored at a destination outside the European Economic Area (“EEA”) by us or our sub contractors.